André Lacroix (ice hockey): Playing career

 The New York-New Jersey team moved yet again for the 1975 to California to become the San Diego Mariners, and Lacroix continued his success.
-In that first season in San Diego, he achieved his second league scoring title and racked up 106 assists, the professional record at the time and the only player other than Bobby Orr (who scored 102 assists in 1970 - 71) who had ever reached 100 assists in a single season of professional hockey.
+In that first season in San Diego, he achieved two feats.
+From January 4 to March 19, 1975, Lacroix had a point in each game he played during that span, which was 32 consecutive games that saw him score sixteen goals and record 53 assists for a total of 69 points.
+He achieved his second league scoring title and racked up 106 assists, the professional record at the time and the only player other than Bobby Orr (who scored 102 assists in 1970 - 71) who had ever reached 100 assists in a single season of professional hockey.
 This professional record would stand until Wayne Gretzky scored 109 assists in 1980 - 81.
-As of 2013, only Orr, Lacroix, Wayne Gretzky, and Mario Lemieux have accumulated 100 assists in a season.
+As of 2024, only Orr, Lacroix, Wayne Gretzky, Mario Lemieux, Nikita Kucherov and Connor McDavid have accumulated 100 assists in a season.
 Lacroix scored over 100 points the next two seasons with the Mariners as well, before the franchise folded.

 It was during this time that Lacroix began to be referred to in broadcasts of the games, as "The Magician".
 This was in reference to his ability to make the puck disappear --- and then reappear, like a magician pulling a rabbit out of his hat.
 The opposing goalie would lose track of the puck, only to have it reappear in his net.

 He continued to star in two more seasons before the end of the WHA, for the Houston Aeros in 1978 and the New England Whalers in 1979.
 His skills diminishing at last, Lacroix played briefly and respectably for the Whalers after their move to the NHL in the 1980 season (with Gordie Howe and Bobby Hull) before retiring.